Leaf Light Task Lamp, 2006

 The grid of LEDs sits on the underside of one of two thin, curving, leaf-like aluminum blades.
 The sculptural metal form is designed to minimize use of material and mechanical complexity.
 The blades are hinged, allowing the top blade with the LEDs to pivot so the user can position the lamp up for direct light or down for ambient light.
 The innovative LED unit consumes less than 12 watts of electricity, has a lifespan of over 60,000 hours at full power, and reduces energy use by 40% compared with compact fluorescent lights.
 To reduce the intense heat produced by LEDs, Béhar came up with another innovation: small “chimneys” above the chips that dissipate heat and keep the lamp cool.

 The low, smooth, circular base houses complex circuitry that the user controls by touch.
 The user modulates light intensity and temperature simply by sliding a finger along the two curved, tapering troughs.
 The on/off control is a small touch-sensitive circle.
 By varying both light temperature and intensity, the user can simulate the soft yellow glow of candlelight or choose a more intense incandescent- or fluorescent-like light appropriate for tasks such as sewing, reading, or working at a computer.

 Leaf would be the first example of 21st-century lighting in the collection and the first example of Béhar’s product design in the collection.
 It would also be an excellent addition to the museum’s Herman Miller holdings that, at the time of proposed acquisition, include about a dozen examples of furniture, primarily by the Eames, and the innovative Aeron chair (1994).

-This object was donated by Herman Miller Furniture Company.
+Herman Miller Furniture Company.